mblitherland/litretro/README.md

 - 50: Better wording on the grouping page
 - 51: The list group styling for grouped cards isn't quite right...
 - 53: Oh no, you can parent cards to themselves...
+- 55: Style for list-group-flush that I didn't like
+- 56: Move issues to their own page

 ## Todonts